OfficialEmirE/DikenEngine/README.md

 > Support for versions 2.2.0 and below has been discontinued, and they do not have documentation.
 Please use version 3.0.0 as the minimum requirement.

 ### Steps for 3.0.0
-> [!IMPORTANT]
-> 3.0.0 Still under development.
-Not yet suitable for game development.

 In version 3.0.0, you can open and play `.dwf` files.

 > [!TIP]